-The relative values of the resistances and capacitances are expected to not vary dramatically as the processes evolve towards smaller dimensions.
+The relative values of the resistances and capacitances are not expected to vary dramatically as the processes evolve towards smaller dimensions, with the exception of the transistor resistance per square, which is independent of α .
 One note of warning: There is a wide range of possible values of polysilicon resistance for different commercial processes.
 Polycrystalline silicon suffers from inordinately high resistances at the crystal grain boundaries if the doping level in the polysilicon itself is not held quite high.
-This disease does not affect the diffused layers themselves.
+This disease does not affect the diffused layers.
 For this reason, any processing which tends to degrade the doping levels in the diffused and polysilicon layers, affects the polysilicon resistance much more dramatically than the resistance of the diffused area.
 It is in general difficult to design circuits which are optimum over the entire range of polysilicon resistivity.
-If the designer's circuit is to be run on a variety of fabrication lines, it is desireable for the circuit to be designed in such a way that no appreciable current is drawn through a long thin line of polysilicon.
-In an important example in Chapter 5., polysilicon lines are used as busses along which information flows.
-The timing of these busses can be dramatically affected by the resistance of the polysilicon.
+If a circuit is to be run on a variety of fabrication lines, it is desirable for the circuit to be designed in such a way that no appreciable current is drawn through a long thin line of polysilicon.
+In an important example in Chapter 5., polysilicon lines are used as buses along which information flows.
+The timing of these buses can be dramatically affected by the resistance of the polysilicon.
 However, the protocol used on these busses has the polysilicon lines precharged during one period of a clock and then pulled low by the appropriate bus source during a following clock period.
 In this way the circuit is guaranteed to work independent of the resistance of the poly.
-However, it may be considerable slower in processes of high poly resistivity.
+However, it may be considerably slower in processes of high poly resistivity.